-IHDSL is not asking for recovery of the stranded meter costs but continues to include these in rate base for rate-making purposes, as recommended by the Board in its Decision with Reasons in the Smart Meter Combined Proceeding (EB-2007-0063).
-The issue of stranded meter costs will be addressed in IHDSL's 2013 Cost of Service Application.
+Orillia is not asking for recovery of stranded meter costs in this application but continues to include these in rate base for rate-making purposes, as recommended by the Ontario Energy Board (the "Board") in its Decision with Reasons in the Smart Meter Combined Proceeding (EB-2007-0063).
+The issue of stranded meter costs will be addressed in Orillia's 2014 Cost of Service rate application.